 Sports Medicine Degree Programs with Course Information

 The sports medicine field offers a wide range of careers for students studying at the bachelor's, master's or doctoral degree levels.
-Degree programs in sports medicine include classroom instruction and hands-on learning regarding human movement, physical activity and healthcare.
+Educational programs similar to sports medicine may be called exercise science and athletic training.

 Bachelor's Degree in Sports Medicine